 John J. Collins and Joseph Gilbert Manning (eds.), Revolt and Resistance in the Ancient Classical World and the Near East: In the Crucible of Empire.
 Culture and History of the Ancient Near East, v.
 85. Leiden & Boston: Brill, 2016.
 Most of this book does not specifically address Jewish resistance to Rome, but some of its chapters investigate the relationship between theoretical models of rebellion and the revolts of antiquity.
 The article by James McLaren and Martin Goodman even analyzes the Great Revolt using Jack Goldstone’s theoretical model.
 This article reveals the fruitfulness of using theoretical foundations to examine the historical.
 I propose to expand this application to understand the phenomenon of rebellion and its ideological transformations.

 Steve Mason, A History of the Jewish War A.D.
 66-74.
 New York: Cambridge University Press, 2016.
 This is the most comprehensive book to date on the Great Revolt, based on Mason’s many studies of Josephus’s writings.
 Mason details the processes and events that led to the outbreak of the Great Revolt, and, like Goodman, doubts the existence of a long-established institution of resistance to Rome.
-Masons research gives little weight to contemporaneous Jewish sources (such as the writings of the Judean Desert), and almost completely ignores the literature of the Sages due to the methodological difficulties it poses, and instead uses Roman sources extensively to understand Roman policy.
+Mason’s research gives little weight to contemporaneous Jewish sources (such as the writings of the Judean Desert), and almost completely ignores the literature of the Sages due to the methodological difficulties it poses, instead using Roman sources extensively to understand Roman policy.
 Naturally, the focus on Roman policy leaves little room for a discussion of internal developments in Judea and transformations in the ideology of rebellion and resistance to Rome.
-In my opinion, there remains a need to re-examine the place of Jewish sources, their connection to Greco-Roman literature in general and the words of Josephus in particular, and in light of this, to evaluate the idea of rebellion and its meaning, as well as the continued Roman policies towards the Jews.
+In my opinion, there remains a need to re-examine the place of Jewish sources, their connection to Greco-Roman literature in general and of Josephus in particular, and in light of this, to evaluate the idea of rebellion and its meaning, as well as the continued Roman policies toward the Jews.

 Nadav Sharon, Judea under Roman Domination: The First Generation of Statelessness and Its Legacy.
 Early Judaism and Its Literature, No. 46.
 Atlanta: SBL Press, 2017.
 This is the first book devoted exclusively to the period of John Hyrcanus II.
 According to Sharon, this was the period during which the resistance to Rome movement was consolidated.
 Sharon makes extensive use of contemporary Jewish sources, as well as critical and thoughtful use of the writings of the Sages, creating a detailed description of the events in Judea.
 However, without a theoretical framework, Sharon identifies every act of resistance to Rome or to Hyrcanus II as part of a well-formed anti-Roman ideology that extended to large portions of the Jewish public.
 This book, then, indicates the potential of contemporary Jewish sources in illuminating history.
-On the other hand, it is necessary to refine and update Sharon’s descriptions, especially of the transformations in concepts of rebellion against Rome from 37 BCE and onward.
+Nonetheless, it is necessary to refine and update Sharon’s descriptions, especially of the transformations in concepts of rebellion against Rome from 37 BCE and onward.

 Anthony Giambrone (ed.), Rethinking the Jewish War: Archaeology, Society, Texts and Traditions, Leuven: Peeters (2021).
 This is a collection of essays examining various aspects of Mason’s work, as well as Mason’s response.
 Some essays demonstrate that using additional sources (Second Temple period literature, coins and the archaeological record) can confirm, deny or add information to Josephus’s descriptions, with regard to the unfolding of the rebellion and religious and cultural ideology of the rebels.
-Mason’s reply is just as interesting, and in any event, the conversations taking place within the book suggest a new more extensive and complex picture of this history.
+Mason’s reply is just as interesting, and in any event, the conversations taking place within the book suggest a new more extensive and complex picture of this history is needed.